-You will be joining a group of like-minded colleagues eager to challenge their professional thinking and to benefit from taught units combining asynchronous and synchronous activities offered virtually or in hybrid format in weekend study blocks.
+You will be joining a group of like-minded colleagues eager to challenge their professional thinking and to benefit from taught units combining asynchronous and synchronous activities offered in hybrid format in weekend study blocks.

 How to apply